maxpert/marmot/README.md

 For more details and internal workings of marmot [go to these docs](https://maxpert.github.io/marmot/).

-## Limitations
-Right now there are a few limitations on current solution:
- - You can't watch tables selectively on a DB.
-This is due to various limitations around snapshot and restore mechanism.
- - WAL mode required - since your DB is going to be processed by multiple processes the only way to have multi-process changes reliably is via WAL.
- - Marmot is eventually consistent.
-This simply means rows can get synced out of order, and `SERIALIZABLE` assumptions on transactions might not hold true anymore.

 ## FAQs & Community

  - For FAQs visit [this page](https://maxpert.github.io/marmot/intro#faq)